unfoldingWord/cloudfront_logprocessor/README.md

 or you can have them stored as Standard Log files in an S3 bucket.
 This script takes care of these log files by
 1) Reading logfiles from a log bucket
-2) Sending the lines from these log files to a MySQL compatible DB
+2) Sending the lines from these log files to a Loki instance
 3) Removing each logfile after processing
 4) Sending metrics to a graphite server